March 2026 · Alex Lamb · 18 min read

 7. Not adjusting blur intensity after shooting.
 On iPhone 13+ you can change the f-stop in the Photos app after the fact.
 Always review your Portrait Mode photos and adjust: if the blur looks fake, increase the f-stop number (less blur).

-When to Skip Portrait Mode
+When should you skip Portrait Mode entirely?

 Portrait Mode is not always the answer.
 Use regular photo mode when: